-ARTWASH —making art in unconventional spaces and context, and exploring the Rural and Urban!
+ARTWASH / R.U. —making art in unconventional spaces and context, and exploring the Rural and Urban!

 "The ENCC gives me hope, especially in Brexit times, and a wider perspective on ways of working together!
 Valuable work and brilliant people.
-Dank-U !", Kay Sentance, ArtWash Founder.
+Dank-U !", Kay Sentance, ArtWash / R.U.
+Founder.

-ArtWash started as an inter-social meeting space in a working Launderette.
+ArtWash / R.U. started as an inter-social meeting space in a working Launderette.
 On the 20th of every month the Launderette became a venue.
 Artists would transform the space with their work, performance or debate.
 The public would encounter these events either by chance, as they did their washing, or on purpose.
 It became a place to gain feedback as an artist but also to experience art in a non-art space.
-In 2009 Artwash moved to different spaces such as Chinese takeaways, centre for the blind and also became an art delivery service for performance art in private homes.
-ArtWash is still exploring art in everyday public spaces such as buses or with the Horsebox gallery that can be transported.
-The focus of Artwash has now expanded to explore the Rural and Urban (R.U) and how these landscapes are evolving in a digital age, especially after and because of the impact of COVID-19.
+In 2009 Artwash / R.U. moved to different spaces such as Chinese takeaways, centre for the blind and also became an art delivery service for performance art in private homes.
+ArtWash / R.U. is still exploring art in everyday public spaces such as buses or with the Horsebox gallery that can be transported.
+Especially after and because of the impact of COVID-19, the focus of Artwash / R.U. has now expanded to explore the Rural and Urban (R.U).
+The approach of using non-art spaces is still the same but with a wider reach that includes Rural and Urban spaces: ArtWash / R.U. explores how these landscapes are evolving in a digital age, the role that contemporary art plays in rural areas and how Art interventions make intersocial links.
+They work in partnership with Modern Art Oxford and OVADA.

 Main expertise: Impact of cultural activities